 Most children and young people with SEND go to a mainstream nursery, school or college and are supported by their staff, resources and funds.
 Outside specialists sometimes help too.
 This is called SEN support and for most this support works and they make progress.

 But for some children, even though support is in place, it doesn’t seem to be enough or be the right kind of support.
 Your child may not make progress and start to fall behind other children their age.
 Or their difficulties in school may get worse not better and behaviour at school or home becomes more challenging.

 If that happens, then you or the professionals involved with your child may decide to ask for an EHC needs assessment.
 This can help to make their special educational needs and the support they need clearer.

-You can download a short guide to EHC needs assessment (PDF) which give you all the main information without the extra detail.
+You can download a parents guide to EHC needs assessment as a PDF booklet.

 There is further web information about other part of the needs assessment process.